Academic Wellness

 Students who have been dropped and re-enter in the preceding semester, or whose academic records show deficiencies so severe as to create a doubt of degree completion, are placed on "special drop" status (Code 18) and are not permitted to appeal.
 Some students are furthermore denied any additional consideration for re-entry to the Gies College of Business.

-We're here to help!
+You can recover, and we are here to help!
 Improving your academic standing can be challenging.
 The requirements for the Gies Success Planning Program provides opportunities for academic recovery through reflection and decision making.
-All Gies students who are not in good academic standing will need to complete the program requirements below.
-(Students who are not in good academic standing and have one or more incomplete first and second year Business Core courses, will participate in the Peer Mentoring Program for Student Success.)
+All Gies students who are not in good academic standing will need to complete one of the two Academic Wellness Programs for recovery: Success Planning and Peer Mentoring.
+Peer Mentoring is for students who are not in good academic standing and have one or more incomplete common first and second year Business Core courses,.
+Learn more about the Peer Mentoring Program for Student Success

 Enroll in 12 Credit Hours